fmilisav/milisav_strength_nulls/code/README.md

 - [`strength_preserving_rand_rs.py`](https://github.com/fmilisav/milisav_strength_nulls/blob/main/code/analysis/strength_preserving_rand_rs.py) contains an implementation of the Rubinov-Sporns (2011) strength-preserving randomization algorithm.
 It was adapted from a function intended for signed networks written in MATLAB by Mika Rubinov for the [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet).

 - [`strength_preserving_rand_sa.py`](https://github.com/fmilisav/milisav_strength_nulls/blob/main/code/analysis/strength_preserving_rand_sa.py) contains the main function for generating strength-preserving randomized networks using simulated annealing as presented in the manuscript.
+It should only take a couple seconds to run on the provided structural consensus networks.
+For a detailed assessment of the time-performance tradeoff of the simulated annealing procedure, please refer to Fig. S12 of the manuscript.

 - [`strength_preserving_rand_sa_dir.py`](https://github.com/fmilisav/milisav_strength_nulls/blob/main/code/analysis/strength_preserving_rand_sa_dir.py) contains the simulated annealing algorithm for strength-preserving randomization adapted to directed networks.